 - The Niacinamide (Vitamin B3) 10% + Zinc 1%: helps reduce the appearance of skin blemishes and congestion, and because the concentration is slightly high, they added in Zinc to help balance the appearance of sebum (or oil) and its activity.
 Niacinamide is also effective for brightening the skin tone, which is great for people trying to lighten their acne scars like me

-- Time Revolution Ampoule: helps give you a dewy, supple and clear complexion, anti-aging, improves the skin’s elasticity while protecting and reparing the skin layer.
+- Time Revolution Ampoule: helps give you a dewy, supple and clear complexion, anti-aging, improves the skin’s elasticity while protecting and repairing the skin layer.
 I have been using this for years and have probably used over 5 or 6 bottles of this stuff!

 - In the morning, after toner and my serums, I follow with Pond’s Dry Skin Cream and Missha Suncream

 - Pond’s Dry Skin Cream: an oldie but gets the job done!
 After trying many moisturizers claiming to hydrate my skin, I always go back to my Pond’s Cream.
-It works well and it doesn’t mess up my make up too much when a dry patch starts to show half way through the day.
+It works well and it doesn’t mess up my make up too much when a dry patch starts to show halfway through the day.
 Because I work in a clinic, the A/C is always on and quite strong which dries out my skin even with a heavy layer of cream in the morning.

 - I have tried almost all the Missha Suncreams, and this one is just a good as the other ones.
-It’s light, easy to blend, no white-cast, and is easy to re-apply thoughout the day
+It’s light, easy to blend, no white-cast, and is easy to re-apply throughout the day

 I do use an eye cream, but I didn’t mention it since I just talked about it in my July Favorites and I also have two topical acne creams from my Dermatologist, but since everyone’s acne is different I didn’t list the two creams prescribed to me.
 But if that is something that you’re interested in, let me know and I’ll make a blog post about my acne journey.